root-project/root/README/ReleaseNotes/v614/index.md

 Note: The use of `PYTHON_EXECUTABLE` requires the full path to the interpreter.

+   - ROOT now uses the NEW behavior for CMake policy CMP0051 (list `TARGET_OBJECTS` in `SOURCES` target property).
+Please run `cmake --help-policy CMP0051` for more information.
+   - The file `ROOTUseFile.cmake` used by dependent projects to load ROOT CMake macros now requires the same version of CMake as ROOT itself.

 ## Infrastructure and Testing

    - `root-config` now provides switches to link against libROOTDataFrame and libROOTVecOps